GeNiaaz/3245_hw3/README.txt

 - I have employed the lnc.ltc scheme as described.
 - However, the way I stored data was different from what was described in the website.
     I stored the term and doc freq in the dictionary for easy calculation.
-    In the other normalise_n doc I stored both the term as well as the normalised value.
+    In the other postings file I stored both the term as well as the normalised value.

-* Now my rationale for using the term in the normalise_n doc:
+* Now my rationale for using the term in the postings file:
     While it may seem wasteful to save the term in the doc when I could have just as easily saved the normalised value for all terms in order, which would be simpler.